 Individual lots in a cluster subdivision shall vary in size and layout.
-No more than 34 percent of the lots in a cluster subdivision shall have a single designated lot width.
+No more than thirty-four percent (34%) of the lots in a cluster subdivision shall have a single designated lot width.
 The following shall also apply:

-- 1. The minimum separation between any two designated lot widths shall be 10 feet.
-For example, if 34 percent of the total number of lots has a lot width of 50 feet, 34 percent could have a lot width of 60 feet, and the remaining could have a lot width of 70 feet or greater. - 2.
+- 1. The minimum separation between any two designated lot widths shall be ten feet (10').
+For example, if thirty-four (34%) of the total number of lots has a lot width of fifty feet (50'), thirty-four (34%) could have a lot width of sixty feet (60'), and the remaining could have a lot width of seventy feet (70') or greater. - 2.
 The Planning Commission may allow a developer to vary the width of individual lots to accommodate site restrictions (i.e., easements, corner lot widths, etc).
 However, such lots shall be counted with the nearest designated lot width.